OctopusDeploy/People/Product.md

 ### I am recognised for my communication skills

 - I am an information honey bee, helping all the teams at Octopus connect the dots
-- I communicate clearly, and I communicate a _lot_
+- I communicate clearly, in the best places, at the best times.
+That probably means I communicate a _lot_!
 - I am passionate and persuasive when discussing product direction
 - I help the marketing team to tell a compelling story